07 May 2020 Senior horse care basics: kick up those hooves

 - Behavioral changes affecting mood or appetite

 - Phenylbutazone or bute is an inexpensive yet effective treatment for inflammation and pain.
-Administered as either a powder, paste or injected, bute treats short-term arthritic flares
+Administered as either a powder, paste, or injected, bute treats short-term arthritic flares.

-- Corticosteroids injected directly into an affected joint halts inflammation and can slow the progression of a joint’s disintegration.
+- Corticosteroids injected directly into an affected joint halts inflammation and slow the progression of a joint’s disintegration.

 - Oral supplements such as glucosamine, chondroitin sulfate, Methylsulfonylmethane (MSM), Vitamin C, or oral HA combats inflammation.